-1.7.
+1.8.
 STANDARDS, AMENDMENTS TO STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE

-The following GRAP standards have been issued but are not yet effective and have not been early adopted by the Municipality: Description Effective Date Standard GRAP 6 Consolidated and Separate Financial Unknown (Revised - Nov 2010 Statements The objective of this Standard is to prescribe the circumstances in which consolidated and separate financial statements are to be prepared and the information to be included in those financial statements so that the consolidated financial statements reflect the financial performance, financial position and cash flows of an economic entity as a single entity.
+The following GRAP standards have been issued but are not yet effective and have not been early adopted by the Municipality:

+Standard Description Effective Date GRAP 6 Consolidated and Separate Financial Unknown (Revised - Nov 2010 Statements The objective of this Standard is to prescribe the circumstances in which consolidated and separate financial statements are to be prepared and the information to be included in those financial statements so that the consolidated financial statements reflect the financial performance, financial position and cash flows of an economic entity as a single entity.
 No significant impact is expected as the Municipality does not have any entities at this stage to be consolidated.
-GRAP 7 Investments in Associate 1 April 2013 (Revised - Mar 2012) This Standard prescribes the accounting treatment for investments in joint ventures where the investment in the associate leads to the holding of an ownership interest in the form of a shareholding or other form of interest in the net assets.
-1 April 2013 No significant impact is expected as the Municipality does not participate in such business transactions.
 GRAP 8 Interest in Joint Ventures Unknown (Revised - Nov 2010) The objective of this Standard is to prescribe the accounting treatment of jointly controlled operations, jointly controlled assets and jointly controlled entities and to provide alternatives for the recognition of interests in jointly controlled entities.
+No significant impact is expected as the Municipality is not involved in any joint ventures.
+GRAP 18 Segment Reporting 1 April 2015 (Original - Feb 2011) The objective of this Standard is to establish principles for reporting financial information by segments.
+No significant impact is expected as information to a large extent is already included in the appendices to the financial statements which do not form part of the audited financial statements.